jestjs/jest/docs/CLI.md

 ### `--setupTestFrameworkScriptFile=<file>`

 The path to a module that runs some code to configure or set up the testing framework before each test.
+Beware that files imported by the setup script will not be mocked during testing.

 ### `--showConfig`